PolyGel Vs Builder Gel

 - Nail file

-Much like PolyGel, builder gel can be used over nail tips or forms, so if you choose to use those, you should have those handy.
-You might also want to add a colored polish over your builder gel nails, so add that to the list if you need to.
+Much like PolyGel, builder gel can be used over nail tips or forms, so if you choose to use those, you should have them handy.

 Here are the basic steps of builder gel application: